introduces the concept of 'gender' as a powerful factor influencing the health status of women and men;

 Rogers-Clark, Cath and Kyle, Wendy Lee and Wilson, Geoff (2005) Gender and health.
 In: Living with illness: psychosocial challenges for nursing.
 Elsevier (Churchill Livingstone), Sydney, Australia, pp. 38-53.
 ISBN 0-7295-3750-1

 This chapter considers how being female or male influences a persson's health status.
 There is clear evidence that gender is an important factor in determining the amount of illness, the sorts of diseases and the life expectancy of an individual.
 Gender is not the only, nor necessarily the most important factor in determining health status, but its influence is pervasive.
 This chapter gives insights into the health experiences of both men and women, and provides analyses of the ways in which gender can influence these health expenences.

 |Item Type:||Book Chapter (Commonwealth Reporting Category B)|

-|Additional Information:||Chapter 4.
+|Additional Information (displayed to public):||Chapter 4.
 Permanent restricted access to paper due to publisher's copyright restrictions.
 Multiple print copies held in the USQ Library at call no. 610.73 Liv.|

 |Uncontrolled Keywords:||heatlh; gender; male; female; men; women|

-|Fields of Research (FOR2008):||11 Medical and Health Sciences > 1110 Nursing > 111099 Nursing not elsewhere classified|
+|Fields of Research (FoR):||11 Medical and Health Sciences > 1110 Nursing > 111099 Nursing not elsewhere classified|

-|Socio-Economic Objective (SEO2008):||C Society > 92 Health > 9205 Specific Population Health (excl.
+|Socio-Economic Objective (SEO):||C Society > 92 Health > 9205 Specific Population Health (excl.
 Indigenous Health) > 920599 Specific Population Health (excl.
 Indigenous Health) not elsewhere classified|